department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need.md

 #### More information needed for certain applicants

-- **If you’re applying as a spouse, surviving spouse, or unmarried adult child**, you’ll also need your personal information, including your Social Security number.
+- **If you’re applying as a spouse, surviving spouse, or unmarried adult child,** you’ll also need your personal information, including your Social Security number.
-- **If you're applying on behalf of someone else**, you'll also need supporting documents showing you have the authority to apply for that person.
+- **If you're applying on behalf of someone else,** you'll also need supporting documents showing you have the authority to apply for that person.
-- **If you're applying for an unmarried adult child of a Servicemember or Veteran**, you'll also need to provide supporting documents with information about the child's disability.
+- **If you're applying for an unmarried adult child of a Servicemember or Veteran,** you'll also need to provide supporting documents with information about the child's disability.

 </div>